Core-Bioinformatics/ClustAssess/README.md

 the clustering for that *k*.

-ClustAssess uses a heirarchical clustering as base for the consensus clustering, and an optimized Rcpp [2] implementation to calculate the PAC values.
+ClustAssess uses a heirarchical clustering as base for the consensus clustering, and an optimized Rcpp [2] implementation to compute the PAC values.
 To calculate PAC, we write:

 `cc_res = consensus_cluster(your_data, n_reps=50, k_max=20, p_sample=0.8, p_feature=0.8)`